pramodhgopal/California_Covid_Analysis/README.md

-Model prediction for deaths per thousand by cases by thousand
+Model prediction for deaths per thousand by cases by thousand for all the counties in California

 ![image](https://user-images.githubusercontent.com/20074613/129069612-6a4907c9-dc4e-4797-94ca-cded5e1f53dd.png)

-Please view the Rmd for conclusion.
+Please view the Rmd for conclusion analysis.